jonesjacklewis/goWC/ReadMe.md

 $ ./gowc -l test.txt   # Get the number of lines
 $ ./gowc -w test.txt   # Get the number of words
 $ ./gowc -m test.txt   # Get the number of characters
+$ ./gowc test.txt      # Get the number of lines, words, and bytes
 ```

 ### Example Output: